microsoft/pxt-calliope/docs/reference/game/create-sprite.md

 `0` and `4` mean the edges of the screen, and `2` means in the middle.

+## ~ hint

+Once the game engine is started, it will render the sprites to the screen and potentially override any kind of animation you are trying to show.
+Using [game pause](/reference/game/pause) and [game resume](/reference/game/resume) to disable and enable the game rendering loop.

+## ~

 ## Example

 This program starts a sprite in the middle of the screen.